Roast Beetroot, Onion and Goat’s Cheese Galette

 roast beetroot and onion galette

-Don’t be put off by the length of time this pie takes to make; beets require a lengthy stint in the oven in order to reach cooked perfection.
-You could make the filling in advance and assemble and bake the pie when you want to serve it.
+Don’t be put off by the roasting time.
+Beetroot requires a lengthy stint in the oven to reach cooked perfection, but you can roast the vegetables and make the pastry a day ahead, then assemble and bake when ready to serve.

 If you want to shorten the cooking time of the beetroot, my recipe for roasted beetroot with pistachios and dukkha employs a slightly differently technique which is just as tasty.
 This Beetroot galette is a comforting winter dish, but is equally delicious served cold with a salad in summer.